-The BankAmericard credit card wins here thanks to its 21-billing cycle offer on both purchases and balance transfers, compared to the Citi Diamond Preferred’s intro period of 21 months on balance transfers and just 12 months on purchases.
-This means that the BankAmericard may tip in your favor if you’re interested in funding a large purchase over time, sans interest.
-Note, the BankAmericard also features a lower variable APR post-introductory period (14.24 percent to 24.24 percent) compared to the Diamond Preferred (15.99 percent to 25.99 percent).
+The BankAmericard credit card wins here thanks to its 0 percent intro APR offer for 21 billing cycles on both purchases and balance transfers, compared to the Citi Diamond Preferred’s 0 percent intro APR offer for 21 months on balance transfers and 0 percent intro APR offer for 12 months on purchases.
+This means that the BankAmericard may tip in your favor if you’re interested in funding a large purchase over time sans interest.
+Note, the BankAmericard also features a lower variable APR after the intro APR offer ends (16.24 percent to 26.24 percent) compared to the Diamond Preferred (18.24 percent to 28.99 percent).

 Balance transfer fee winner: BankAmericard

-Given the BankAmericard charges a 3 percent balance transfer fee (or $10, whichever is greater), compared to the Citi Diamond Preferred’s 5 percent fee (or $5, whichever is greater), the BankAmericard easily wins here.
+Given that the BankAmericard charges a 3 percent balance transfer fee, compared to the Citi Diamond Preferred’s 5 percent fee (or $5, whichever is greater), the BankAmericard easily wins here.

 Annual fee winner: Tie